Raven-150/Blue95VS/README.md

 - Keep upto date with the main branch
 - Work in more gaming related features such as gamescope session for steam.
-- Have more optimized installations for programming packages
+- Have more optimized installations for programming packages i.e. Not through flatpak
     - VSCodium
+    - Geany (Completed)

 ## Shoutouts
 - [@grassmunk](https://github.com/grassmunk)/[@dominichayesferen](https://github.com/dominichayesferen) for [Chicago95](https://github.com/grassmunk/Chicago95) and [Chicagofier](https://github.com/dominichayesferen/Chicagofier) respectively